-Make time for your conversations, be in the same room and turn off that mobile, try to talk about the problem without apportioning blame, is it an issue that can be identified that you both can see a solution for, allow each other to speak, maintain eye contact and try not to jump to conclusions or anticipate what the other person is going to say.
+Make time for your conversations, be in the same room and turn off that mobile, try to talk about the problem without apportioning blame.
+If it is an identifiable issue that you both can see a solution for; allow each other to speak, maintain eye contact and try not to jump to conclusions or anticipate what the other person is going to say.

 Could it be triggering feelings of injustice from the past, could you be venting the anger you felt as a child?
 If this is happening; slow down your responses, be more considered and focus on both the actual issue being discussed and the words and expression of your partner.

 .. can you hear yourself using the expressions or taking the attitude of your parents?
 Is the point you are making what you truly believe?
 Is it current and relevant?
 Question yourself.
 Ask yourself how the issue appears to your partner.

 Never try to win an argument by starting another “and there’s another thing”, don’t drag up issues from the past, don’t generalise “you always..”, don’t intimidate by raising your voice, crying or standing too close, don’t take the easy way out “oh, its all my fault”, stay focussed on the problem, negotiate and consider the other persons point of view.

 Make sure that your partner is ready for the conversation and able to give enough time and attention to it and make sure they are aware of the subject.
 Be flexible, accept that it may have to be postponed.
 Be aware of your desired outcome, can you be flexible with your expectations, are they realistic?